Kanazawa Castle 金沢城

 From the station there are several local buses, including the Kanazawa Loop Bus, which stops in front of the Ishikawamon Gate, located only a few meters from the entrance of Kenrokuen Garden .

 It is located adjacent to the famous Kenrokuen Garden, which was once the castle's private outer garden.

 It has the biggest variety of stone walls of any castle in Japan.

 A long history

 Kanazawa Castle is a partially-restored castle located within the Kanazawa Castle Park, directly across from Kenrokuen Garden .
 The Maeda family began construction in 1583, and the family resided there for fourteen generations until 1869.
-Today, not much remains of the original castle, which has burned down several times over the course of many centuries because of war and natural disasters.
+Today, not much remains of the original castle, which was destroyed by fire many times over the centuries due to natural disasters.
 Two of the surviving structures of the castle are the Ishikawamon Gate and Sanjikken Nagaya Warehouse.
 During the Meiji period (1868-1912) the castle became Japanese army headquarters, and then was used by Kanazawa University until 1996.

 Since then, a major restoration project has been underway, recreating the structures using original construction techniques.
 Although castles in Japan were built mainly for defense purposes, long periods of peace during the Edo period allowed architects to put emphasis on aesthetics, resulting in the beautiful horizontal lines of the roof gables and the carved wooden decorations underneath, called gegyo.